-No matter where I was, I felt like I was being watched, talked about, and judged by everyone I crossed paths with.
+No matter where I was or what I was doing, I always felt like I was being watched, talked about, and judged by everyone who was around me.

 Many of us still carry this feeling of an “imaginary audience” into our adult lives.
-While it feeds into feelings of social anxiety and depression, it actually comes from an odd sense of self-importance.
+While it feeds into feelings of social anxiety and depression, it actually comes from an odd sense of self-importance and self-centeredness.

 The “imaginary audience” comes from the egotistical belief that the world revolves around us, and therefore we must always be more than what we are because everyone’s eyes are always on us.